-ENOC is a network which includes Children’s Commissioners and Children’s Ombudspersons, all of who promote and protect children’s rights as laid out in the UNCRC.
+ENOC is a network which includes Children’s Commissioners and Children’s Ombudspersons, who all promote and protect children’s rights as laid out in the UNCRC.
 There are representatives from 34 member countries who come together to share information and strategies.

 As a member of the Network we take part in an annual programme that includes seminars, an annual conference, position papers and participation.

 As a member of ENOC, our office has been sharing their communications around the coronavirus pandemic.